 5 Challenges when Deploying New SFDC Changes

-First, you should address what is involved in the change.
-Can it be achieved purely with configuration, or does it require code?
-If the change does require coding, then you have to do it in a sandbox anyway, as you cannot write code directly into a production org in Salesforce.
+First, you should address whatever the change entails.
+Can you achieve it with configuration, or does it require coding?
+If the change does require code, you must use a sandbox.
+You cannot write code directly into a production org in Salesforce.

-As for any configuration changes, anything that uses automation tools should be tested first.
-Again, these changes are better made in a sandbox environment, where any automation won’t affect live data.
-When removing anything, it is always preferable to use sandboxes as well to prevent loss of data.
-You’ll find that removing things (especially fields) is harder than it would seem, as they are often referenced in workflows or code.
+As for configuration changes, test anything that uses automation tools first.
+These changes are better made in a sandbox environment.
+There, automation will not affect live data.
+When removing an element, it is always preferable to employ sandboxes to prevent loss of data.
+You’ll find that removing things (especially fields) is harder than it would seem.
+Missing elements are often referenced in workflows or code.

-That leaves you with creating new things in config.
-Some of the bigger impact changes are best done in sandbox and rolled out, such as new objects, record types, and page layouts.
+That leaves you with creating new things in configuration.
+Some of the higher impact changes are best done in sandbox and rolled out.
+For example, new objects, record types, and page layouts.

-However, there are quite a lot of new config you can do without it affecting others or the data in your system, for example, new fields, picklist values, reports, email templates, profiles, or roles.
-This is provided you still take precautionary steps before you go ahead with them.
+Nevertheless, there is quite a lot of new configuration that’s doable.
+It causes no consequence to others or loss of data.
+For example, new fields, picklist values, reports, email templates, profiles, or role.
+Remember though, to take precautionary steps before going ahead with them.

-So, if you have decided that you can make the changes in the production org, there are some really simple steps you can take to make sure there is great adoption and no negative impact!
+So, you have decided that you can make the changes in the production org.
+We recommend taking the following steps.
+They help to ensure adoption and avoid negative impact.

-- Double check – Make sure what you’re doing isn’t going to have any direct or indirect impact on anything or anyone that it’s not supposed to.
+- Double check.
+Make sure what you’re doing isn’t going to have any unwanted direct or indirect impact.

-- Phase release – It’s always best to get other admins, superusers, or the change requester to check your new change before you release it to everyone.
-This will confirm if it is fit for the intended purpose or will allow you to make adjustments before the wider team uses it.
+- Phase release.
+It’s always best to get other admins, superusers, or the change requester to validate your change.
+Do this before releasing it to the rest of the organization.
+The phased release approach help to confirm your change is fit for the intended purpose.
+Otherwise, it will allow you to make adjustments before the wider team uses it.

-- Training – Whether it be a short how-to guide or a live training session, training is vital to getting your users on board with your change.
-It will give you the opportunity to explain what the change is and how best to use it.
+- Training.
+Whether it is a short ‘how-to’ guide or a live training session, training is vital.
+It helps in getting users on board with your change.
+Training renders you the opportunity to explain what the change is and how best to apply it.

 What Changes to Make in Live vs Salesforce Sandbox